Danny5487401/go_advanced_code/chapter12_net/io_multiplexing.md

 	// immutable until Close
 	family      int
 	sotype      int
-	isConnected bool // handshake completed or use of association with peer net         string
+	isConnected bool // handshake completed or user of association with peer net         string
 	laddr       Addr
 	raddr       Addr
 }

 // FD is a file descriptor.
-The net and os packages use this type as a
+The net and os packages user this type as a
 // field of a larger type representing a network connection or OS file. type FD struct {
 	// Lock sysfd and serialize access to Read and Write methods.